cran/kindisperse/README.md

 the latter in a similar manner to the `FS` class).
 For our initial simulation, we will only treat the former kind of `HS` dispersal.
-Note that as females bear young over two generations, a third class of `HS` is possible, between an adult female mother & the pouch young of her (now 2nd yr) mother - cases like this are readily distinguishable by other life history traits, e.g. age.
+Note that as females bear young over two generations, a third class of `HS` is possible, between an adult female mother and the pouch young of her (now 2nd yr) mother - cases like this are readily distinguishable by other life history traits, e.g. age.

-The `GG` kinship class (between 2nd yr mother & her grandchildren)
+The `GG` kinship class (between 2nd yr mother and her grandchildren)

-The `AV` kinship class (between an adult female & the offspring of her full sibling - a partially sex-biased category)
+The `AV` kinship class (between an adult female and the offspring of her full sibling - a partially sex-biased category)

-#### Third degree kinship
+#### Third order kinship

-Important categories here include `1C` & `HAV`. (`GAV` is also possible, but clearly distinguishable by life history).
+Important categories here include `1C` and `HAV`. (`GAV` is also possible, but clearly distinguishable by life history).

 `1C` - first cousins.
-Part of same generational cohort & the `FS` dispersal phase.
+Part of same generational cohort and the `FS` dispersal phase.

 `HAV` - half avuncular.
-Most will be intergenerational (females of previous generation to males & females of present generation).
-However, Because females breed across two cycles, this category can occur within the same generational cohort (see below).
+Most will be intergenerational (females of previous generation to males and females of present generation).
+However, because females breed across two cycles, this category can occur within the same generational cohort (see below).

-`1C` individuals will be part of the same generational cohort & result from parent-offspring dispersal events, making them a prime target (along with the FS category) for developing an intergenerational dispersal estimate.
-At first glance, this looks extremely straightforward – but there is one issue.
+`1C` individuals will be part of the same generational cohort and result from parent-offspring dispersal events, making them a prime target (along with the FS category) for developing an intergenerational dispersal estimate.

 ### 4.4.3 Build a dispersal model